 What are the main differences between the new and old policies?

-Under the new policy, aliens who arrive in the United States at a port of entry and are found to have a credible fear of persecution or torture will automatically be considered by DRO for parole.
-This is a change from the prior policy, which required aliens to affirmatively request parole in writing.
-In addition, the new policy adds heightened quality assurance safeguards, including monthly reporting by ICE field offices and headquarters analysis of parole rates and decision-making, as well as a review of compliance rates for paroled aliens.
+Under the new policy, noncitizens who arrive in the United States at a port of entry and are found to have a credible fear of persecution or torture will automatically be considered by DRO for parole.
+This is a change from the prior policy, which required noncitizens to affirmatively request parole in writing.
+In addition, the new policy adds heightened quality assurance safeguards, including monthly reporting by ICE field offices and headquarters analysis of parole rates and decision-making, as well as a review of compliance rates for paroled noncitizens.
 Further, while the prior policy allowed ICE officers to grant parole based on a determination of the public interest, it did not define this concept.
-By contrast, the new directive explains that the public interest is served by paroling arriving aliens found to have a credible fear who establish their identities, pose neither a flight risk nor a danger to the community, and for whom no additional factors weigh against their release.
+By contrast, the new directive explains that the public interest is served by paroling arriving noncitizens found to have a credible fear who establish their identities, pose neither a flight risk nor a danger to the community, and for whom no additional factors weigh against their release.

 When will the policy take effect?